 Please tell lawmakers to stop politicizing our courts and ensure the checks and balances of three strong, independent branches of government remain intact.

-HSB110 and SSB1101 are making their way through the legislative process.
-They would greatly harm the well-tested and non-partisan process of choosing Iowa’s judges and justices.
+The Senate has passed SF237 and the House bill, HF503, is making its way through the legislative process.
+This legislation would greatly harm the well-tested and non-partisan process of choosing Iowa’s judges and justices.
 Iowa’s current model of merit selection is nationally recognized across the country for keeping our courts as free from partisan politics as possible.

 Iowans understand this legislation is a power grab and is intended to advance a specific political agenda, placing our courts in harms way simply because one small group in our state is frustrated with a handful of court decisions.
 That is simply wrong and it is bad public policy.